ROCm/HIP/docs/how-to/hip_runtime_api/cooperative_groups.rst

 Cooperative groups
 *******************************************************************************

-Cooperative groups API is an extension to the HIP programming model, which provides developers with a flexible, dynamic grouping mechanism for the communicating threads.
-Cooperative groups let you define your own set of thread groups which may fit your user-cases better than those defined by the hardware.
+The cooperative groups API is an extension to the HIP programming model, which provides developers with a flexible, dynamic grouping mechanism for the communicating threads.
+Cooperative groups let you define your own set of thread groups which may fit your use-cases better than those defined by the hardware.
 This lets you specify the level of granularity for thread communication which can lead to more efficient parallel decompositions.

-The API is accessible in the ``cooperative_groups`` namespace after the  ``hip_cooperative_groups.h`` is included.
-The header contains the following  elements:
+The API is accessible in the ``cooperative_groups`` namespace after the ``hip_cooperative_groups.h`` header is included.
+The header contains the following
+elements:

 * Static functions to create groups and subgroups.
 * Hardware-accelerated operations over the whole group, like shuffles.